wkearn/RasterIO.jl/README.md

 ## Usage ##

-If you had a raster map, say a digital elevation model, stored as a GeoTiff in "dem.tif," `dem = open_raster("dem.tif",1,GA_ReadOnly)` would return a Raster type object with fields giving you the width and height of the raster, the geotransform as output by GDAL, and the projection in OpenGIS WKT format.
-If you wanted to display the raster using ImageView, for instance, use the [GIS.jl](https://github.com/wkearn/GIS.jl) package:
+If you had a raster map, say a digital elevation model, stored as a GeoTiff in "dem.tif," `dem = open_raster("dem.tif",GA_ReadOnly)` would return a Raster type object with fields giving you the width and height of the raster, the geotransform as output by GDAL, and the projection in OpenGIS WKT format.

-	using GIS
-	dem = open_raster("dem.tif")
-	display(dem)

 To write the loaded raster to a driver that supports the Create() method, `write_raster(dem,"dem.cdf","netCDF",GDT_Float32)`.
 This writes your DEM to dem.cdf in NetCDF format using a 32-bit floating point type. `copy_raster(dem,"dem.cdf","netCDF")` will do the same by calling GDALCreateCopy() which is supported on a different set of drivers than Create().
 Use `check_create` to determine which drivers support which methods.